Tag: David Hanson

 The below Parliamentary question was asked by David Hanson on 2016-02-10.

-To ask the Secretary of State for the Home Department, how many vessels (a) completed and (b) failed to complete the C1331 customs declaration form in each of the last five years.
+To ask the Secretary of State for the Home Department, how many and what proportion of general aviation flights that arrived in the UK (a) had correctly completed general aviation reports, (b) had incorrectly completed general aviation reports and (c) failed to complete a general aviation report in each of the last five years.

 • David Hanson – 2015 Parliamentary Question to the Department of Health